Sikhism in the United Kingdom: Festivals and community events

-Some of the bigger festival celebrations within the British Sikh community include Vaisakhi which usually involves colourful street processions throughout the country and Diwali.
+Some of the bigger festival celebrations within the British Sikh community include Vaisakhi, which usually involves colourful street processions throughout the country, and Diwali.
 Southall hosts one of the largest Vaisakhi street processions in Europe.
 Since 2009, both Vaisakhi and Diwali have been celebrated every year at 10 Downing Street, the residence of the British Prime Minister.

 Exemptions in British law for Sikhs

 Sikhs are exempt from a few British laws on account of religious reasons.
-For example, men wearing a Dastar (turban) may ride a motorcycle without a helmet, and are permitted to wear their Kirpan as religious dress rather than offensive weapon in certain situations.
+For example, men wearing a Dastar (turban) may ride a motorcycle without a helmet, and are permitted to wear their Kirpan as religious dress rather than as an offensive weapon in certain situations.
 In February 2010, Sir Mota Singh, Britain's first Asian judge, criticised the banning of the Kirpan in public places such as schools.
-The tenth and final guru, Guru Gobind Singh formally included the Kirpan as a mandatory article of faith for all baptised Sikhs, making it a duty for Sikhs to be able to defend the needy, suppressed ones, to defend righteousness and the freedom of expression.
+The tenth and final guru, Guru Gobind Singh formally included the Kirpan as a mandatory article of faith for all baptised Sikhs, making it a duty for Sikhs to be able to defend the needy and suppressed, and to defend righteousness and the freedom of expression.